Matthew Richardson (cyclist): Representing Australia

-Richardson cycled for the Midland Cycling Club.
-He was invited to attend a 'come 'n' try' session and was recruited to the Western Australian Institute of Sport.
+Richardson began cycling with the Midland Cycling Club in Perth.
+After attending a talent identification session, he was recruited to train with the Western Australian Institute of Sport.

-Three months before the 2019 World Championships, Richardson relocated to South Australia to join Cycling Australia's Podium Potential Academy.
-This move paid dividends as Richardson was selected to represent Australia in the team sprint.
-The team finished in sixth position and were edged out of the finals by eventual silver medallists, France.
+Three months prior to the 2019 World Championships, Richardson relocated to South Australia to join Cycling Australia's Podium Potential Academy.
+Shortly afterwards, he was selected to represent Australia in the team sprint at the 2019 World Championships in Pruszków, Poland.
+The Australian team finished in sixth position, missing out on the medal rounds after being eliminated by eventual silver medallists France.

-At the 2020 UCI Track Cycling World Championships, Richardson won a bronze medal in the team sprint with Thomas Cornish and Nathan Hart.
-It was Australia's highest finish in this event at a World Championships in eight years.
+At the 2020 UCI Track Cycling World Championships in Berlin, Richardson won a bronze medal in the team sprint alongside Thomas Cornish and Nathan Hart.
+The result marked Australia's highest finish in the event at a World Championships in eight years.
+At the delayed 2020 Summer Olympics in Tokyo, his highest finish came in the team sprint, where Australia placed fourth.

-Richardson competed at the 2022 Commonwealth Games, where he won gold medals in the team sprint event alongside Leigh Hoffman and Matthew Glaetzer and in the individual sprint event.
+Richardson competed at the 2022 Commonwealth Games in Birmingham, where he won gold medals in the team sprint alongside Leigh Hoffman and Matthew Glaetzer, as well as in the individual sprint.

+At the 2022 UCI Track Cycling World Championships in Saint-Quentin-en-Yvelines, France, Richardson became a senior world champion, winning gold in the team sprint alongside Hoffman and Glaetzer as the Australian trio ended the Netherlands' four-year reign in the discipline.
+He also claimed the silver medal in the individual sprint, finishing behind Harrie Lavreysen.
+Later that season, he won the overall sprint category in the 2022 UCI Track Champions League, defeating Lavreysen across five rounds of competition.
+At the 2023 UCI Track Cycling World Championships in Glasgow, Scotland, Richardson secured two silver medals: in the team sprint and in the keirin, where he finished second to Colombia's Kevin Quintero.

-Richardson won three medals for Australia at Paris 2024 Olympics; two silver medals in the keirin and the sprint, and a bronze in the team sprint.
-However, despite representing Australia, it was later revealed that Richardson had already been in discussions to join the Great Britain Cycling Team after the Olympics.
+At the Paris 2024 Olympics, Richardson won three medals for Australia: two silvers in the keirin and the sprint, and a bronze in the team sprint.
+Despite representing Australia, it was later revealed that Richardson had entered prior discussions to join the Great Britain Cycling Team immediately following the Games.